 Ezekiel 16:12 essentially talks about Exodus 3:22,12:35 but continues to relate Exodus chapters 32 (Golden calf) and 33.
 Simply, the Jews lost the living faith, the precious adornments from God the creator.
 Especially the wives who were never told to wear earrings, see Exodus 3:22, yet did so.
-This is a part of the whoredom Ezekiel refers to - that you, instead of God, adorn yourself with the gifts of God.
+This is a part of the whoredom Ezekiel refers to - that you, instead of God, adorn yourself with various ornaments.
 This simply means you pretend to be a christian even though you're not.

 Road to salvation

 How can a man be saved?
 The simple answer is that through the word of God via a human.
 There's absolutely no shortcut to get sins forgiven straight from God as this would insult the Holy Spirit.
 The Holy Spirit was given to the disciplines and all true believers.
-What purpose would the Holy Spirit serve if man could be saved without it, by confessing sins alone to God or by some other way without involving any human creatures?
+What purpose would the Holy Spirit serve if a man could be saved without it, by confessing sins alone to God or by some other way without involving any human creatures?

 A man may be saved if he receives all his sins forgiven so that God the father adorns himself with his precious gifts.
 In all the examples we referred, in every instance the adornments were given from someone living here on earth.
 There's no single example where God adorns without a man.
-Thus, a servant from the house of Abraham is required to fulfill this duty.
+Thus, a servant from the house of Abraham - signifying a true Christian - is required to fulfill this duty.